Pand-Aid/Main/CONTRIBUTIONS.md

 ## How do I submit an enhancement solution?

 Official enhancement suggestions are tracked as GitHub issues.
 However you can also approach one of the leads or Brianna for a quick brainstorming session and that may have the fastest turn-around.
-Once you know that you would like to make your idea into an official request you need to determine which repository your enhancement is related to, submit an issue in that repository and provide the following information:
+Once you know that you would like to make your idea into an official request you need to determine which repository your enhancement is related to, submit an issue in that repository, and provide the following information:

 - **A number in sequence with any other issues**
 - **A clear descriptive title**